 |

-- Define and interpret various sections of technical drawings: title blocks, tolerances, change or revision blocks, including notes, scale, and size details.
+- Define and interpret various sections of technical drawings, such as title blocks, tolerances, and change or revision blocks, as well as notes, scale, and size details.
+Use this information to conduct inspections.
 (Apply)

 2. Terminology and symbols